apache/synapse/modules/samples/src/main/scripts/README.txt

 However, if you wish to engage the default WS-Security policy of Rampart on a proxy service, you could use the <enableSec/> option on a proxy service instead.
 This will be similar in function to 'engaging' Rampart on an Axis2 service.

+Sample 110:
+Objective: Introduction to switching transports with proxy services

+Pre-Requisites:
+Start the Axis2 server and deploy the SimpleStockQuoteService (Refer steps above) Download, install and start a JMS server, and configure Synapse to listen on JMS (refer notes below) Start the Synapse configuration numbered 110: i.e. synapse -sample 110

+For this example we would use ActiveMQ as the JMS provider.
+Once ActiveMQ is installed and started you should get a message as follows:
+  INFO  BrokerService                  - ActiveMQ JMS Message Broker (localhost) started

+You will now need to configure the Axis2 instance used by Synapse (not the sample Axis2 server) to enable JMS support using the above provider.
+Refer to the Axis2 documentation on setting up JMS for more details (http://ws.apache.org/axis2/1_1/jms-transport.html).
+You will also need to copy the ActiveMQ client jar files activeio-core-3.0-beta1.jar, activemq-core-4.0-RC2.jar and geronimo-j2ee-management_1.0_spec-1.0.jar into the lib directory to allow Synapse to connect to the JMS provider.

+For a default ActiveMQ v4.0 installation, you may uncomment the Axis2 transport listener configuration found at repository/conf/axis2.xml as
+<transportReceiver name="jms" class="org.apache.axis2.transport.jms.JMSListener"> ...

+Once you start the Synapse configuration and request for the WSDL of the proxy service you will notice that its exposed only on the JMS transport.
+This is because the configuration specified this requirement in the proxy service definition.

+Now lets send a stock quote request on JMS, using the dumb stock quote client as follows: (note: you need type the command in one single line without breaks)

+ant dumbstockquote -Dgatewayurl="jms:/StockQuoteProxy?transport.jms.ConnectionFactoryJNDIName=
+    QueueConnectionFactory&java.naming.factory.initial=org.apache.activemq.jndi.
+    ActiveMQInitialContextFactory&java.naming.provider.url=tcp://localhost:61616"

+On the Synapse debug log you will notice that the JMS listener received the request message as:
+    [JMSWorker-1] DEBUG ProxyServiceMessageReceiver -
+        Proxy Service StockQuoteProxy received a new message...

+Synapse forwarded this message to the HTTP EPR of the simple stock quote service hosted on the sample Axis2 server, and returned the reply back to the client through a JMS temporary queue.

+Note: It is possible to instruct a JMS proxy service to listen to an already existing destination without creating a new one.
+To do this, use the property elements on the proxy service definition to specify the destination and connection factory etc.
+    e.g. <property name="transport.jms.Destination" value="dynamicTopics/something.TestTopic"/>

+Sample 111:
+Objective: Demonstrate switching from HTTP to JMS

+Pre-Requisites:
+Download, install and start a JMS server, and configure Synapse to listen on JMS (refer notes below) Configure sample Axis2 server for JMS (refer notes above) Start the Axis2 server and deploy the SimpleStockQuoteService (Refer steps above) Configure JMS transport for Synapse (refer notes above - sample 110) Start the Synapse configuration numbered 111: i.e. synapse -sample 111

+To switch from HTTP to JMS, edit the samples/axis2Server/repository/conf/axis2.xml for the sample Axis2 server and enable JMS (refer notes above), and restart the server.
+You should now see that the simple stock quote service is available over JMS as well at an address as the one shown below, by looking at the WSDL of the service.

+jms:/SimpleStockQuoteService?transport.jms.ConnectionFactoryJNDIName=QueueConnectionFactory&
+    java.naming.factory.initial=org.apache.activemq.jndi.ActiveMQInitialContextFactory&
+    java.naming.provider.url=tcp://localhost:61616

+This Synapse configuration creates a proxy service over HTTP and forwards received messages to the above EPR using JMS, and sends back the response to the client over HTTP once the simple stock quote service responds with the stock quote reply over JMS to the Synapse server.